What is Enterprise Architecture (EA)?

 Example Blueprint of a Digital Twin Organization: Strategy on the left, Architecture in the middle, Transformation on the right.

-It is a real challenge for architects not to become the next strategy developers but only the catalyzers of the process of increasing coherence and consistency in strategy.
+It is a real challenge for architects not to become the next strategy developers but only the catalyzers of the process of increasing coherence and consistency in the strategy.
 If they do this process well, they will have a perfect starting point for designing and visualizing data for EA at a particular moment.
 After creating the EA (or other architectures), they are tasked with creating communicative and visual products that help tell the story and ensure that the enterprise architecture visualization is used in digital transformation programs to manage risk, projects, strategy, data, and change for decision-making.

 Enterprise Architecture Principles describe how concepts (implemented in the organization) work and produce results (principles are enforced working mechanisms).
 Concepts are selected based on stakeholders' goals, objectives, and requirements.
 A principle is always true, so it guides behavior and innovation.
 Principles are normally translated into standards and norms.